Syed Nurul Islam: Personal life

 Islam's brother, Syed Nazrul Islam, sought the nomination of Awami League for Chapainawabganj-1 in the national election in 2023 and resigned from the post of upazila chairman.
 His other brother, Syed Monirul Islam, is the mayor of Shibganj.

 Controversies

-He developed a faction within the Chapanawabganj District Awami League known as the SP (superintendent of police) League.
+He developed a faction within the Chapainawabganj District Awami League known as the SP (superintendent of police) League.
 Muhammad Nurul Huda, former inspector general of Bangladesh Police, called for action against Islam for violating norms of government service by being involved in politics.
-Mr. Islam along with other controversial police officers has been accused of giving orders to indiscriminately shoot during the student-led mass uprising in July and August, are now unaccounted for.
+Mr. Islam, along with other controversial police officers who have been accused of giving orders to indiscriminately shoot during the student-led mass uprising in July and August, is now unaccounted for.
 Reports suggest that these officers managed to leave the country by manipulating the police administration.